 Functionality

-The DECODE_HTML function converts HTML entities within a string back to their original characters.
-It is the inverse operation of the ENCODE_HTML function.
+The DECODE_HTML function converts HTML entities in a string back to their original characters.
+It is the inverse of ENCODE_HTML and takes no value, so you reference the attribute only.

 Return value